Body Friendly Design The Principles of Kitchen Ergonomics

 For determining the height of work surfaces, we don't care as much about the height of the user as we do about the distance of his or her elbows from the floor.
 The elbow is the critical hinge governing all lower arm activity — and it's mostly lower arm movement that does the work in a kitchen.

-Your base counter height is found when, with palms on the countertop, your arms rest at a 45-degree angle to the countertop.
-For chopping, slicing, and most food assembly, this is the optimum height.
+The best countertop height for most kitchen tasks is 3" below the elbow with the lower arm held parallel to the floor.
+For chopping, slicing, and most food assembly, this is usually the optimum height.
 But different work surface heights better fit other kitchen tasks.

 The Iron Rules of Storage

-3. Store items in a single layer with no item hidden behind or underneath another.
+- Store items in a single layer with no item hidden behind or beneath another.

 First Use Storage